8:30am to 3:30pm

 - Create and maintain a positive emotional connection (therapeutic alliance) with all family members in sessions

-- Gauge and highlight distance and closeness between family members in sessions
+- Identify strategies for gauging and highlighting distance and closeness between family members in sessions

 - Recognize and highlight boundary problems in sessions

-- See how personal affect (tone of voice, physical proximity, humor) can be used to raise or lower affective intensity and to punctuate pattern in sessions
+- Demonstrate how the tone of voice, physical proximity, and humor can be used to raise or lower emotional intensity and punctuate pattern in sessions

-- Strategically shift alliances in sessions to keep family members engaged and active with one another
+- Describe strategies for shifting alliances in sessions to keep family members engaged and active with one another

 - Implement interventions guided by a well-defined systemic hypothesis about what maintains the problem